 A comparable contingency analysis was performed for the moderation of change in work selfefficacy on the relationship between number of co-ops and retention, clearly one of the most powerful relationships uncovered by the DFA.
-Our study of the data at Time 2, as reported earlier, had found that an initial co-op experience had a pervasive impact on the development of work self-efficacy.
-The results of the current analysis are shown in Table 10.
-As in Table 9, only data for those who stayed in the major or in the university are included.
+A prior study, using the data at Time 2 of this overall longitudinal study, found that cooperative education programs had a pervasive impact on the development of work self-efficacy among undergraduates.92 The results of the current analysis are shown in Table 6.
+As in Table 5, only data for those who stayed in the major or in the university are included.
 Change in work self-efficacy has been recoded into three categories: went down, stayed about the same, and went up.
-As can be seen in the table, a significant inverse pattern emerged.
-Some 76% of those who had at least one co-op saw their work-self efficacy going up or staying the same whereas the same percentage of those who did not have co-op saw their work self-efficacy going down or staying the same.
+As can be seen in the table, a significant inverse pattern has emerged.
+Some 76% of those who have had at least one co-op saw their work-self efficacy as going up or staying the same whereas the same percentage of those who have not had co-op saw their work self-efficacy going down or staying the same.